temporalio/documentation/docs/concepts/what-is-a-schedule.md

 #### Overlap Policy

-The Overlap Policy controls what happens when it's time to start a Workflow Execution but a previously started Workflow Execution is still running.
+The Overlap Policy controls what happens when it is time to start a Workflow Execution but a previously started Workflow Execution is still running.
 The following options are available:

 - `Skip`: **Default**.